 Did you make sure the top of the soil is dry yet?

-Plant nurseries often asks customers to water when the first few inches of their plant is dry.
+Plant nurseries often ask customers to water when the first few inches of their plant is dry.
 This is because when the top layer of soil dries, then that means the rest of the soil is at the optimum moisture level for you to water.

 As a general guidance,

-14" Plants should be watered when the first three inches of the soil is dry.
-Which is once every three weeks to a month.
+14" Plants should be watered when the first three inches of the soil is dry, which is once every three weeks to a month.

-*however, the specific watering schedule depends on the type of plant and the size of the current planter.
+*However, the specific watering schedule depends on the type of plant and the size of the current planter.

 If you're wondering how to tell if you're overwatering, you've come to the right spot.
 For more plant water information, please contact us.